 - What should you bring for a day at the beach?

-- Are there any specific beach items that are required for sun protection or safety?
+- Are any specific beach items required for sun protection or safety?

 - How can I organize my beach gear and accessories efficiently after my trip?

 A good towel plays many different roles throughout the course of the average beach trip, and it’s just about the first thing on any beach packing list.
 From creating a comfy layer of sand-free beach to soaking the salt water from your hair after a swim, the beach towel’s work is never done.

 Luckily, the PackTowl Ultralite Towel is up to the challenge.
 Made from a soft microfiber blend, it’s super soft, soaks up more water, and dries much quicker than mere mortal towels.